 - Amendment process

 - Time, location and rules for annual shareholder meeting

 When Do Corporations File the Statement of Information?

 Corporations must file an SI every year.
 The SI is filed in the same month your Articles were filed.
-There is a $20 charge and a $5 disclosure charge that must be paid with the SI.
+There is a $25 charge that must be paid with the SI.

 An SI can be submitted at any other time during the year in order to make a change, such as a change of registered office location.
 If submitted outside the normal filing period, there is no fee.

 Corporations submit the SI every year and pay the total $25 fee.
 There is also an annual Franchise Tax of $800.

 The corporate tax rate in California is 8.84%.

 Federal Beneficial Ownership Information Report Filing